hackclub/hackclub/workshops/Simple Js Clock/README.md

 **Explanation:**
 3 main steps in writing CSS:
-1. Select the tag / class / id on which you want to apply your styles.
+1. Select the element / class / id on which you want to apply your styles.
 2. Open curly brackets `{}`.
 3. Start adding your styles inside the curly brackets!